YosysHQ/yosys/README.md

 - The port attribute ``abc_carry`` marks the carry-in (if an input port) and carry-out (if output port) ports of a box.
 This information is necessary for `abc9` to preserve the integrity of carry-chains.
-Specifying this attribute onto a bus port will affect its most significant bit.
+Specifying this attribute onto a bus port will affect only its most significant bit.

 Non-standard or SystemVerilog features for formal verification